Tom4tot/Disable-Microsoft-Defender-Real-Time-Protection-solutions/README.md

 ## Method 5: third-party softwares (not recommended)
 - Cons
-  - It can easily become oudated after an updates
+  - It sometimes becomes outdated after updates (or at least gets disabled)
   - You usually don't know what the program is actually doing
   - It can conflict with Windows native features and lead to instabilities
   - Lots of tools completely break Microsoft Defender and it becomes hard to recover it